eloquent/cosmos/README.md

 - Reading *resolution contexts* (sets of [namespace] and/or [use] statements) from source code.
 - Resolving symbols relative to a resolution context.
-- Finding the shortest reference to a qualified symbol relative to a resolution context.
+- Finding the shortest reference to a symbol relative to a resolution context.
 - Generating an optimal resolution context for a set of symbols.

 *Cosmos* is primarily designed to resolve symbols contained in comment